Designer-driven

 Adventure Bug Brand & Packaging System by Danielle Adams

-School: Capilano University in Vancouver, Canada
+School: Capilano University

 Instructor: Dominique Walker

 The hypothetical brand and packaging system for cricket-protein camp meals provides a healthy, environmentally-friendly meat alternative for fun-loving adventure seekers who place a high value on the environmental impact of their food choices.
 To overcome consumers’ distaste for eating bugs, the design strategy embraces the ‘wildness’ of the product.
-Each package features a dynamic bug-person illustration set against colorful mountains that connect across multiple packages to communicate the idea of ongoing adventure.
-The copy walks the line between fun and functional, emphasizing the bug ingredient through humor while also highlighting the nutrition benefits.
+Each package features a dynamic bug-person illustration set against colourful mountains that connect across multiple packages to communicate the idea of ongoing adventure.
+The copy walks the line between fun and functional, emphasizing the bug ingredient through humour while also highlighting the nutrition benefits.

 Coolpaste Packaging by Allan Gomes